4 Great Blogging Tips to Pull in Better Traffic

 Remember the Visuals

 While we are storytellers, we’re also primates, and primates are, above all, visual creatures.
 Unlike most mammals, we are awake and active during the day, and have evolved sharp daytime vision to take advantage of that.

 The cliché is, a picture is worth 1000 words, and like most clichés, this one is built on an element of truth.
-In this case, the truth is that a picture can quickly and memorably illustrate the point in your text; it is one thing to say that the local animal shelter needs everyone’s support, but quite another to show a basket of kittens, captioned, “We need a home!”
+In this case, the truth is that a picture or video can quickly and memorably illustrate the point in your text; it is one thing to say that the local animal shelter needs everyone’s support, but quite another to show a basket of kittens, captioned, “We need a home!”

 Like the human propensity for storytelling, you can use our visual bent to pin your blog in the reader’s consciousness.
 Formatting – creating the basic structure of the blog – is your starting point.
 A strong, clear headline; short, easy-to-read paragraphs, and memorable graphics are the hooks.
 They build a nice, clean layout that is easy to read.

 Graphics can be placed to further break up the text, without breaking up the flow of information.
 On the backend, you can title the images and apply SEO tags to make sure that your graphic content, as well as your text, attracted the search engines.
 All together, well-planned graphics and strong text add up to a post that the reader can’t help but peruse carefully.

 Too often, in what we write, we focus so much on the beginning and the middle – getting the opening right, and offering great content – that we can forget about the importance of the ending.
 The end of your blog post is your last chance, your last opportunity to hit your audience with a memorable line or image that will stick with them.